EkoLabs/ios-native-sdk/README.md

 #### delegate : EkoPlayerViewDelegate
 See [EkoPlayerViewDelegate](#ekoplayerviewdelegate) for more information
 #### urlDelegate: EkoUrlDelegate
+optional.
+If no delegate is set, urls will be opened in the default browser.
 See [EkoUrlDelegate](#ekourldelegate) for more information
+#### shareDelegate: EkoShareDelegate
+optional.
+If no delegate is set, urls will be shared via the native iOS share dialog.
+See [EkoShareDelegate](#ekosharedelegate) for more information
 #### appName: String
 App name is for analytics purposes.
 Will default to the bundle id if not set.
 Warning: setting this property will reset the entire webview.
 ### Methods
 #### init()
 The EkoPlayerView can be initialized programmatically or included via storyboard.
 #### load(projectId: String, options: EkoOptions)
-Will load and display an eko video.
+Will load and display an eko project.
 The EkoPlayerView will display the loading animation while it prepares the project for playback.

 | Param           | Type           | Description  |
 | :-------------: |:--------------:| :------------|